New York City Sexual Harassment Lawyers

 Hostile Work Environments in New York

 Sexual harassment in the workplace can create what is legally defined as a hostile work environment.
 In this situation, harassment is so severe or pervasive that it fundamentally changes the conditions of employment and creates an intimidating, offensive, or abusive atmosphere.
+A hostile work environment may result from a single serious incident or from repeated inappropriate behavior over time.
+It is not limited to physical acts—verbal comments, suggestive jokes, unwanted messages, and non-consensual advances can all contribute to this type of toxic environment.

 New York’s Legal Protections Against Sexual Harassment